by Gabe Nelson, GreenPal

 Do you dread the weekends or evenings?

 Suppose you need to call back Mrs. Smith, who needs a landscaper to freshen up her flower beds and lay down sod.
 Should you call on a Sunday or wait until Monday morning?
-But you have to be at the job site by 8 a.m.—is 7 a.m. too early to reach a retired customer?
+But you must be at the job site by 8 a.m.—is 7 a.m. too early to reach a retired customer?

 What if you could invest in software that helps track your crews’ timesheets, allows your customers to schedule their next mow or fertilizer treatment on your website, and where customers can also pay their invoices directly to you?